 RMCOEH sponsors the following occupational health degrees and programs within the Department of Family and Preventive Medicine and the Department of Mechanical Engineering.

-The Master of Science in Occupational Health (MSOH) degree program currently offers six emphases.
-The MSOH degree can typically be completed two years enrolled at full-time status and requires a research-based master’s project or thesis.
+The Master of Science in Occupational Health (MSOH) degree program currently offers five emphases.
+The MSOH degree can typically be completed within two years if enrolled as a full-time student and requires submission of a research-based master’s project or thesis.

-The PhD Degree in Occupational and Environmental Health (OEH) trains individuals interested in pursuing careers in occupational health for positions such as researchers and academic faculty or placement in prominent businesses, insurers, and government positions that require doctoral level skills.
+The PhD Degree in Occupational and Environmental Health (OEH) prepares individuals interested in pursuing careers in occupational health for positions such as research, academia, and or placement in prominent businesses, insurers, and government positions that require doctoral level training.

 The purpose of the Graduate Certificate of Occupational Safety and Health (COSH) is to help meet graduate-level regional and national needs for personnel trained in various areas related to Occupational Safety and Health (OSH).
-This certification (COSH) may meet the academic requirements for physicians working in OSH who seek Board Certification in Preventive Medicine in the specialty of Occupational Medicine through the American Board of Preventive Medicine’s Complementary Pathway.
-Individuals interested in pursuing the Complementary Pathway should discuss the applicability of COSH coursework for meeting these requirements with the residency program where they plan to matriculate.
+This certification (COSH) may also meet the academic requirements for physicians working in OSH who seek Board Certification in Preventive Medicine in the specialty of Occupational Medicine through the American Board of Preventive Medicine.
+Physicians interested in pursuing a certificate program should discuss the applicability of COSH coursework for meeting the requirements through the residency program in which they plan to matriculate.